Get Started with a Free Water Consultation

 Microplastics in Water: The Latest Research

-A recent Columbia University study supported by the National Institutes of Health found that a single liter of bottled water (about 0.3 gallons) included around 240,000 microplastic particles.
-That’s up to 100 times more than earlier studies identified.
-Worse yet, opening and closing the plastic caps can lead to even more contamination.
+Research published in “Science of the Total Environment” found that microplastics are present in many tap water samples.
+Bottled water also shows signs of microplastic contamination: A Columbia University study supported by the National Institutes of Health found that a single liter of bottled water (about 0.3 gallons) included around 240,000 microplastic particles.
+This is up to 100 times more than earlier studies identified.

 Impact on Human Health